d3niSlav/eu-top-five/README.md

 !Important: Currently .env is not connected to the APP, so replace YOUR_API_KEY in the `src/services/api.ts` file

+When running the code from `localhost`, you will need to allow CORS in your browser to access the API.

 ## Project Setup

 ```sh